stat545ubc-2023/assignment-b2-lpuumala/README.md

 specified categorical grouping variable(s) in `data`.

 **Files and folders in this repo**
-- README.Rmd: This README file (R Markdown version)
-- README.md: This README file (GitHub Markdown version)
-- .gitignore: Text file to specify which files should not be tracked by Git
+- .gitignore: text file to specify which files should not be tracked by Git
-- .Rbuildignore: Exclude files from being put in the package
+- .Rbuildignore: exclude files from being put in the package
-- .Rhistory: History of executed code
+- .Rhistory: history of executed code
 - b2lpuumala.Rproj: Rstudio project file for this assignment
-- DESCRIPTION: Metadata about the package
+- DESCRIPTION: metadata about the package
+- LICENSE: copyright info
+- LICESE.md: .md file containing MIT license details
-- man: Folder containing function documentation
+- man: folder containing function documentation
-- NAMESPACE: Declares which functions this package exports for external use and which functions it imports from external packages
+- NAMESPACE: declares which functions this package exports for external use and which functions it imports from external packages
-- R: Folder containing R files with function definitions
+- R: folder containing R files with function definitions
-- ADD TEST FILES: update later!
+- README.Rmd: this README file (R Markdown version)
+- README.md: this README file (GitHub Markdown version)
+- tests: folder containing function tests

 ## Demonstrated Usage